jasonthorne/LinkedListDatabase/README.md

 - Total income from these types of members per annum
 - How many of these members have been for more than 2 years.

-This report also wrties to MemberReport.txt for future reading.
+This report also writes to MemberReport.txt for future reading.